MiteshShah/miteshshah.github.io/resume/index.md

 * Expertise in Linux Server/System installation, configuration, administration, troubleshooting, monitoring and backup & recovery methodologies.
 * Expertise in the support of fundamental technologies such as DNS, SSH, SFTP and FTP, TCP/IP, Samba.
 * Responsible for blocking various websites and content filtering using Squid3 and DansGuardian software.
-* Responsible for the implementation, administration and maintenance of company website hosted on local CentOS System.
+* Responsible for the implementation, administration and maintenance of the company website hosted on the local CentOS System.
 <br><br>

 #### Honors & Awards